-Today, the team of 13 advisors has multiple professional accreditations, including eight chartered financial analysts (CFAs), two certified financial planners (CFPs), one certified public accountant (CPA), two chartered investment counselors (CICs) and one California licensed professional fiduciary (CLPF).
+Today, the team of 14 advisors has multiple professional accreditations, including seven chartered financial analysts (CFAs), three certified financial planners (CFPs), one certified public accountant (CPA), two chartered investment counselors (CICs) and one California licensed professional fiduciary (CLPF).

 The firm was a pioneer in independent, fixed-fee financial counseling.
-Today, the firm’s investment advisory services are still on a fee basis.
-That said, advisors who are also registered representatives of a broker-dealer may receive sales commissions in their other capacities.
+Today, the firm’s investment advisory services are still charged on a fee basis.

 Clifford Swan Investment Counselors Background

 The Swan in the firm name comes from Phillip Swan, a Clifford employee who founded his own firm in 1984.
-In 2007, a later version of the Swan firm joined with Clifford’s practice to form today’s incarnation, which its employees wholly own.
+In 2007, a later version of the Swan firm joined with Clifford’s practice to form today’s incarnation, which is wholly owned by its employees.

 Clifford Swan offers investment management, financial planning, family wealth services (including strategies for family governance, financial education and philanthropy) and administrative services for charitable institutions, charitable remainder trusts and more.